ga-wdi-boston/wdi_2_ruby_sql_lab_hogwarts/README.md

 ### Practicing Spells

 * **Ruby:** Students can practice a specific spell.
 If they don't already know the spell, it becomes part of their "known spells" and starts at 0% proficiency.
 If the spell is already known, its proficiency increases by 1%, unless it is already at 100%.
+If the spell is higher than the student's current level, an error should be thrown.
 * **Ruby:** The school can hold a "workshop" for a specific category of spell.
-This will allow all students to practice all spells in that category *which are at their level or lower* 10 times.
+This will allow all students to practice all spells in that category 10 times.
+If a spell is higher than a student's current level, no error should be thrown; the spell just isn't practiced.
 * **SQL:** Write a set of SQL statements that will perform the "workshop" behavior described above for some arbitrary category.
 Make sure spells are added to a student's "known spells" if they didn't already know them, spell levels are respected, and proficiency cannot go above 100%.
 Enclose these queries in a transaction so there is no risk of partial updates.

 ### The Winning House